Start your Editing Program Application.

 A great way to get practical publishing experience is to volunteer on one of BYU’s 20+ student journals.
 You’ll have the opportunity to participate in all aspects of producing a journal, including solicitation and evaluation of manuscripts; substantive editing, copy editing, and proofreading; design and layout; and printing.

 As you work on the journal, you’ll receive mentoring and feedback from more advanced students and from faculty advisors.
-You can volunteer on a journal before taking ELang 350 or ELang 410, and you don’t need background knowledge in the subject matter, so join a student journal as soon as possible.
+You don’t need background knowledge in the subject matter and can volunteer on a journal before taking ELang 350 or ELang 410, so join the staff of a journal as soon as possible.
 By starting early and trying out multiple journals, you’ll discover which type of editing and which subject matter you particularly like.

-To receive academic credit, register for ELang 351R.
+To receive academic credit for your work on a journal, register for ELang 351R.
 Having the experience listed on your transcript is impressive to potential employers.

 For more information about BYU’s student journals, contact Suzy Bills (422-1719, firstname.lastname@example.org).

 One of the best ways to improve the editing skills that you learn in classes at BYU is to put those skills to work in an internship.
-We strongly encourage all editing minorsyou to plan complete at least onean internship into their curriculumduring your college career (and to register for credit through ELang 399R, because having the class on your transcript tells a potential employer that the internship experience was genuinely a learning experience.).
-Many campus student editing jobs on campus are already set up to be internships, and there are also several local opportunities off campus, both part-time and full-time.
+We strongly encourage you to complete at least one editing internship during your college career (and to register for credit through ELang 399R, to have the class listed on your transcript).
+Many student editing jobs on campus are already set up to be internships, and there are also several local opportunities off campus, both part-time and full-time.

-While you are ultimately responsible for finding your own internship, Professor Nancy Turley, the internship coordinator (422-0352), firstname.lastname@example.org), can help you succeed in that experience.
+While you are ultimately responsible for finding your own internship, Professor Nancy Turley, the internship coordinator (422-0352, email@example.com), can help you succeed in your experience.
 Requirements for the internships, instructions on how to get credit through ELang 399R, and listings for many internships can be found on the editing internship page.

 STET: The Editors’ Network